Seemba-Gaming/docs/source/index.html.md

 Now go back to Unity and wait for SeemabSDK while being imported.

 # Configuring the SDK
-Once SeembaSDK is imported you have 4 simple steps to finish your configuration :
+Once SeembaSDK is imported you have a few simple steps to finish your configuration :
 ## Entering your game info
 On the Unity Editor menu go to <code>Seemba --> Integartion parameters</code>